 The key figure at the heart of Brembo’s sustainability governance is the

 Chief CSR Officer, a role entrusted to the Director in charge of the Internal Control and Risk Management System.
-Besides interacting with the Audit, Risk & Sustainability Committee, the Chief CSR Officer is responsible for proposing, coordinating and deploying social responsibility projects and initiatives, monitoring action plans in the various organisational units (also in light of external best practices), analysing information documents and stakeholders’ requests regarding sustainability-related topics, as well as coordinating activities involved in the drafting of the yearly Disclosure of Non-Financial Information.
+Besides interacting with the Audit, Risk & Sustainability Committee, the Chief CSR Officer is responsible for proposing, coordinating and deploying social responsibility projects and initiatives, monitoring action plans in the various organisational units (also in light of external best practices), analysing information documents and stakeholders’ requests regarding sustainability-related topics, as well as coordinating activities involved in the drafting of the annual Disclosure of Non-Financial Information.

-CSR Committee consisting of the company’s top management and the heads of the departments that are more closely involved with sustainability issues.
-The Committee is tasked with determining the Sustainability Guidelines, adopting the relative policies, proposing a plan containing the environmental and social strategic objectives, approving the projects submitted by the Chief CSR Officer and validating the preparatory activities needed to launch the sustainability reporting process.
-The CSR Steering Committee is also required to effectively oversee the stakeholder engagement process and the sustainability-related risks, as well as to assess the draft Disclosure of Non-financial Information.
+CSR Committee consisting of the company’s top managers and the heads of the GCF that are more closely involved with sustainability.
+The Committee is tasked with defining the Sustainability Guidelines, adopting the related policies, proposing a plan containing the environmental and social strategic objectives, approving the projects submitted by the Chief CSR Officer and validating the preparatory activities needed to launch the sustainability reporting process.
+The CSR Committee is also required to effectively oversee the stakeholder engagement process and the sustainability-related risks, as well as to assess the draft Disclosure of Non-financial Information.

-Audit, Risk & Sustainability Committee within the Board of Directors, consisting of 3 Independent Directors, each with a 3 year term expiring upon the General Shareholders’ Meeting called to approve the Financial Statements at 31 December 2019.
+Audit, Risk & Sustainability Committee within the Board of Directors, consisting of 3 Independent Directors, each with a 3-year term expiring upon the General Shareholders’ Meeting called to approve the Financial Statements at 31 December 2022.

 The Audit, Risk & Sustainability Committee supports the Board of Directors, on the basis of an adequate preliminary analysis process, in its evaluations and decisions concerning the internal control system and risk management, sustainability matters and interaction with stakeholders.